Phys-Fest 5

 Environmental Sensors

 It's hard to assess plant responses to the environment if you don't ever characterize changes in the environment.
 With that noted, programing data loggers, knowing which sensors are needed, how to install them, how frequently to collect data, and then how to process all this information is overwhelming.
 Fear not padawans, this group will showcase sensor installation, programming, and data compilation and interpretation.
-Prepare yourself to drown in data.
+Prepare to drown in data.

 Group leaders: Chris Chambers (Meter, Inc.)